Don Peachey: Recording artist and performer

-Don Peachey has been a guest performer on RFD-TV with Molly B and numerous other telecasts over the years.
+Don Peachey had been a guest performer on RFD-TV with Molly B and numerous other telecasts over the years.
 Peachey helped start Volksfest in Waupun, Wisconsin.
-His band averages one to three engagements a week and has five to six members, including his son John Peachey.
+His band averaged one to three engagements a week and had five to seven members, including his son John Peachey.

 Awards

 Peachey was elected "Bandleader of the Year" by the Wisconsin Orchestra Leaders Association in 1973 and was inducted into the Wisconsin Polka Hall of Fame twice in 1998 as a recipient of both the Lifetime Achievement and the Senior awards.
 In 2011 he was inducted into the International Polka Hall of Fame in the "Pioneer" category for "significant contributions in the advancement of polka music."
 In 2011, Peachey received a special citation from the Legislature of the State of Wisconsin recognizing his achievements and accomplishments in the music field.
 He is listed in The Heritage Registry of Who's Who.

+Death

+Peachey died on January 23, 2025, in Fond du Lac, Wisconsin.